 "Okay," he relented.
 "I'll try."

 Satisfied, Kayura threw him one more smile before leaving the apartment.
-Rowen could hear her locking it behind her and he was all alone.
+Rowen could hear her locking the door behind her and he was all alone.
 He sighed by the single light in the living room, feeling foolish.
 He did feel like a little kid.
 It was like he was staying over at some place his parents left him for the weekend.
 It wasn't home, but it was where he would have to be until someone familiar came to get him.

 Rowen just stared at the giant towering over him, wide eyed.

-"Get up," Cale ordered and Rowen did what he was told.
+"Get up," Cale ordered and Rowen obeyed.

 "Turn off the light on your way, will you?"
 Cale mumbled into the couch.
 "I'm not paying to let you keep it on all night."